The1stMartian/WebScraper_bioRxiv/README.md

 ## Technical methodologies and statistical analyses:

-The bioRxiv scraper can be [downoladed](https://github.com/The1stMartian/bioRxiv_scraper) from github.
+The bioRxiv scraper is available [here](https://github.com/The1stMartian/bioRxiv_scraper) from github.

 After scraping the bioRxiv data using Selenium with Python, I analyzed the data in R Studio.
 Perhaps unsurprisingly, the identify_outliers function and QQ plots show that the viewing metrics are not normally distributed, due to outlier manuscripts with extremely high numbers of views.